 - You keep the contact data from your readers

-The cost to run an ecommerce site has come down significantly.
-And if you opt to use Shopify®, you can take advantage of Lulu’s xPress app to connect our print-on-demand to your store for free.
+The cost of running an ecommerce site has come down significantly.
+And if you opt to use Shopify or WooCommerce, you can take advantage of Lulu Direct to connect our print-on-demand to your store for free.
 Sales directly from your site mean readers are finding you and your platform–which means you have additional opportunities to market to them!

-And most important for your long term success, anyone who buys directly from you also adds their email to your marketing list.
-Now you can build a relationship with this reader, hopefully encouraging them to buy your next book.
-And the one after that and so on.
+And most important for your long-term success, you can ask everyone who buys directly from you to add their email address to your marketing list.
+Now you can build a relationship with this reader, encouraging them to buy your next book.

 5. Find Your Social Media Space

-Social media can be a powerful tool when it comes to marketing efforts for your book if done well.
+Social media can be a powerful tool for marketing your book.

 Like all things, building a following on social media takes time.
-The easiest way to build your platforms from the ground up is to find other people in the same space as you, writing and publishing their books.
+The easiest way to build your platforms from the ground up is to find other people in the same space as you.
 When you interact with them, you can follow each other and support each other.

-Remember too that you need to be in the social media space your contemporaries and your readers occupy.
-That means finding the right platforms and posting/commenting in the right ways for that platform.
+Remember, you need to be in the social media space your contemporaries and your readers occupy.

-Your blog is likely to be the cornerstone of your author platform and many marketing efforts.
-This is where people can get to know you.
-And this is where you’ll point new readers too from your social media and email campaigns.
+Your blog is likely to be the cornerstone of your author platform.
+This is where people will get to know you.
+And this is where you’ll point new readers to from your social media and email campaigns.

-Instead, create high-quality and relevant content with an eye toward SEO.
+Your priority should be to create high-quality and relevant content with an eye toward Search Engine Optimization (SEO).
 Your blog will help you rank in Google searches, leading to more readers finding you.
-To achieve this, you’ll need optimized content that is well written and relevant for your audience.

 Reviews are great social proof.
 You can use a lot of strategies to ask for reviews.
 For a new author, the most important review opportunity is your email list.